Credit Score for Home Loan : A Comprehensive Guide

 2. Credit Utilization Ratio

-This ratio compares your total credit card balances to your credit limit.
-A lower utilization ratio indicates responsible credit management and can boost your credit score.
+Your credit limit to your total credit card balances is compared in this ratio.
+A smaller credit utilization ratio suggests good credit management and can raise your credit score.

 3. Length of Credit History